 You may have recently heard about the annual Chinese Dumpling Festival.
 It is a unique event that is held within China each year at a particular time, but it also has a real purpose to it.
 Today, we will be looking more closely at the Chinese Dumpling Festival, as well as the food dish most associated with it.

 To begin with, the Chinese Dumpling Festival, which is also known as the Dragon Boat Festival and the Double Fifth Festival, takes place every single year to mark the holiday of the same name.
 It occurs on the fifth day of the fifth month of the modern, lunar Chinese calendar.
-Bear in mind that Chinese New Year is celebrated either in late January or at the beginning of February, which means that the Festival tends to fall between late May and the middle of June.
+Bare in mind that Chinese New Year is celebrated either in late January or at the beginning of February, which means that the Festival tends to fall between late May and the middle of June.
 The 2019 Festival took place a few weeks ago, back on Friday June 7.

 As for what it involves: there are multiple aspects to the festivities, one of which concerns dragon boat racing, and these take place in great number within the country of China on the day itself.
 But another major trait of the event, and the main reason why we are spotlighting it today, is that Chinese families and friends will share the Zongzi rice dumpling as the primary dish of the festival.
 The dumpling, and in particular Zongzi, is considered a lucky food, and is deemed a symbol of positivity, hence its selection as the main meal that day.